Efficiently Guiding Imitation Learning Agents with Human Gaze: Approach

 \section{Approach}

-To enable existing IL algorithms to take advantage of human gaze signals accompanying demonstrations, we propose an auxiliary coverage-based gaze loss term.
-This loss term guides the network to attend to features that human demonstrators attend to.
+To enable existing IL algorithms to take advantage of human gaze signals accompanying demonstrations, we first try to understand the correlation between human gaze and well-performing RL agents for six Atari games (Sec. \ref{sec:rl_attn}).
+Based on our findings, which show a similarity between human gaze and RL attention, we formalize our auxiliary coverage-based gaze loss term to mimic the attention mechanism of human demonstrators (Sec. \ref{sec:loss}).
+This loss term can guide any convolutional network to attend towards features that human demonstrators attend to.
 Our approach does not increase the model complexity of existing algorithms in terms of the number of learnable parameters, and can be easily applied to the training of any neural network with convolutional layers.
+We then describe other baseline approaches incorporating human gaze information for IL, which we evaluate and compare against our proposed approach (Sec.~\ref{sec:baselines}).